egg899/LastProject-Verissimo-Alberto/project/README.md

 and your project will appear in your browser

 ### Prerequisites
-Fisrt you have to import all the components that you will be using in the timeline.js compoent:
+First you have to import all the components that you will be using in the timeline.js compoent:
 ```
 import React, { Component } from 'react';
 import {Info, Form} from '../../components';